 In Cambridge’s LL.M. program, students have the opportunity to explore contemporary international tax issues, such as how—and why—multinational corporations abuse countries’ tax systems to reduce their tax burdens.
 The University of Cambridge also hosts the Centre for Tax Law, which produces research and encourages multidisciplinary dialogue.View School Profile

 Maastricht University’s LL.M. in International and European Tax Law covers corporate taxation and international tax planning, along with related economic, legal and social subjects.
-In 2016, Maastricht also launched a double LL.M. in International and European Taxation, in cooperation with the University of Aruba.
+The program offers two specializations: one in Tax & Technology and another in Customs and International Trade.
 The Maastricht Centre of Taxation produces international taxation research.View School Profile

 WU Executive Academy's International Tax Law LL.M. focuses on tax law regimes of different countries, as well as on business administration.
 Courses cover tax systems in Germany, the US, India and Australasia, among others, as well as global trends in GST (or VAT), tax planning and tax policymaking, including in the EU.
 The Institute for Austrian and International Tax Law is housed at the university.View School Profile